dmbuil/dmbuil.github.io/_posts/2025-02-07-it's-pruning-time.md

 - **Collaboration**: When working in a team, obsolete branches that linger can confuse other developers about what's current or relevant.

-## A Word of Caution
+> **Danger Zone**

-While this command is powerful, it's crucial to use it judiciously.
-Deleting branches can't be undone easily, so ensure you have backed up any critical work and double-check the list of branches to be deleted before executing the command.
+> While this command is powerful, it's crucial to use it judiciously.
+> Deleting branches can't be undone easily, so ensure you have backed up any critical work and double-check the list of branches to be deleted before executing the command.
+{: .prompt-danger }